SpellholdStudios/KorgansRedemption/README.md

 #### Special Acknowledgements to:

 - Gwendolyne: Fixed translations and released version 10.0.0.
+- AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.
-- Deratiseur: Provided the EE compatible version and released version 9.
+- Deratiseur: Provided the EE compatible version (version 9).
 - Le Marquis (the d'Oghmatiques): Provided French translation.
 - Austin: Provided Russian translation.
+- Hook71 for English typo fixes.
 - Miloch for proof-reading the English Translation.

 If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/46432-korgans-redemption/">mod forum</a>.</br>